 “Increased strength improves mechanical efficiency and coordination,” says Stuart McDade of Stuart McDade Biokineticists.
 Strength training allows the body to “practice” recruiting muscle fibres to produce force in order to move.
 The more “practice” that occurs, the more the body will adapt and therefore become better/quicker at producing the necessary force, he explains. ”Think of a novice runner as having a dial-up connection to his quadriceps or glutes, and an elite runner having a fibre-like connection,” explains Stuart.

-Strength training also improves running economy by reducing neuromuscular stress, improving mechanical efficiency, and reducing the oxygen demand at submaximal running speeds:
+Strength training also improves the running economy by reducing neuromuscular stress, improving mechanical efficiency, and reducing the oxygen demand at submaximal running speeds:

-- With repetition of efficient stimulation of muscles, the time, energy and oxygen required to produce force decreases.
+- With the repetition of efficient stimulation of muscles, the time, energy and oxygen required to produce force decreases.
 “Basically, the muscles become much more competent and use fewer resources in doing their work,” says Stuart.

 - Because the muscles do not have to go through as much strain in order to produce movement/force, we also do not have to gasp for air to try and absorb as much oxygen.
 “Our cardiovascular, respiratory and muscular-skeletal system start to pass messages and interact with each more easily, and with less effort, at a submaximal speed,” says Stuart.